Naoghuman/lib-tile/README.md

 The tile images from this tileset are outsourced in a own library `Lib-Tile-TransparentTextures-Images` to reduce the size from this library.
-One more advance is that you can use an `own` [AbstractTileLoader] in combination with the library `Lib-Tile-TransparentTextures`.
+One more advance is that you can use an `own` [TileLoader] in combination with the library `Lib-Tile-TransparentTextures`.
 So you don't need to include the library `Lib-Tile-TransparentTextures-Images` into your project which size is momenatry `13MB`.

 <br />
 Enum [TransparentTexturesTile]